日別アーカイブ: 2026年4月14日

 4. Competitive Landscape and Key Suppliers

-The market includes satellite network operators and device manufacturers:
+The market includes Indian and Chinese API manufacturers:

 5. Segment-by-Segment Analysis: Type and Application